Jucu Roman - Barbarian - Medieval Necropolis

 A key element to the field school is our long-running, once in a lifetime custom field trip throughout Transylvania exploring the beautiful Transylvanian countryside, archaeological sites, cities, and glacial lakes in the Carpathian Mountains.
 Of course trips to Dracula’s real castle and birthplace are in the itinerary too!

-The field season will take place over one five week session between June 24th and July 29th, and the cost of both the excavation and laboratory field-school will include lectures delivered by research staff on osteological and archaeological method and theory; five weeks accommodation in a 3* hotel; transportation to and from the site; equipment and materials; and the Transylvania field trip.
+The field season takes place over one five week session, usually between June and August, and the cost of both the excavation and laboratory field-school will include lectures delivered by research staff on osteological and archaeological method and theory; five weeks accommodation in a 3* hotel; transportation to and from the site; equipment and materials; and the Transylvania field trip.

 Transylvania Bioarchaeology brings students side-by-side with notable researchers in the field of bioarchaeology, biomolecular archaeology, and forensic anthropology.
 We strive to deliver high-quality training and lectures from staff and leading academics in the field.